-With many university courses disrupted by COVID19 now is a good time to change the mind set from the traditional hiring approach, of recruitment based on hard skills, manifested by a university degree.
-Let’s involve talent development, hire for potential and strengthen the talent female pipeline.
+With many university courses disrupted by COVID19 now is a good time to change the mindset from the traditional hiring approach, of recruitment based on hard skills, manifested by a university degree.
+Let’s involve talent development, hire for potential and strengthen the female talent pipeline.

 Change the way you source, attract and hire women.
 3Plus can help you with Executive Search and Diversity Recruitment.

 Make your dreams a reality with a professional evaluation of your career to date.

 The evidence is in.
 More women in your company can deliver 35% greater financial returns.
 (Catalyst)